'Future of the Dem Party' Ocasio-Cortez Just Said ICE Freely Molests Women

 @Ocasio2018 wants to abolish ICE.
 Today ICE deported an actual Nazi from her congressional district in Queens.”

-Her awful answer was “#AbolishICE means not having an agency that incarcerates children and sexually assaults women with impunity.”
+The Socialist’s awful answer was “#AbolishICE means not having an agency that incarcerates children and sexually assaults women with impunity.”

 #AbolishICE means not having an agency that incarcerates children and sexually assaults women with impunity.